Transition away from interbank offered rates (IBORs)

 London Interbank Offered Rate (LIBOR)

-Sources for current and historical LIBOR rates
+Sources for historical LIBOR rates

 ICE Benchmark Administration

-ICE Benchmark Administration (IBA) provides paying licensees with access to LIBOR rates via certain nominated redistribution partners.
+ICE Benchmark Administration (IBA) provides paying licensees with access to historical LIBOR rates via certain nominated redistribution partners.

 Historical transparency reports containing past submissions data are available free-of-charge via the IBA website.
 One report provides data for single days; another gives data for multiple days.